-This town is practically run by backpackers and there are heaps of hostels in Cairns!
+This town is practically run by backpackers looking to stay near the Great Barrier Reef and there are heaps of hostels in Cairns!
 In the alleys, on top of the bars, between the cafes, everywhere you look there is a backpacker lodge.

 Many hostels offer discounts to long-term inhabitants.
 These deals usually cater backpackers with a working holiday visa.
 Staying at a hostel for a long period of time could be an awesome experience as everyone really gets to know each other, and the camaraderie is really fantastic.